csci-1301/csci-1301.github.io/labs/Char/readme.md

 Characters are represented by integers: cf. <https://en.wikipedia.org/wiki/ASCII#Printable_characters> for a mapping between the glyphs (i.e., space, `A`, `!`, etc.) and **dec**imal values, to be read as "integer code", i.e., 32, 33, 34, etc.

-In the references table, each character's integer code is given for different [numeral systems](https://en.wikipedia.org/wiki/Radix#In_numeral_systems):
+In the referenced table, each character's integer code is given for different [numeral systems](https://en.wikipedia.org/wiki/Radix#In_numeral_systems):

 - Binary: base 2
 - Oct: octal, base 8
 - Dec: decimal, base 10
 - Hex: hexadecimal, base 16

+Base 10 ("decimal") is the system we use everyday, but computer programs occasionally use other numerical systems, and these values are listed for convenience.

 Note that the characters are divided in groups, and that there are 95 printable characters.